Your thoughts on parish or town councils for our area

 What you can apply for

-• Improve physical or mental health
+• Improving physical or mental health

-• Help with economic hardship
+• Helping with economic hardship

-• Ease cost of living pressures
+• Easing cost of living pressures

 • You must make sure that any necessary permissions related to the purchase, installation, use and storage of the item(s) are obtained to carry out the funded work including such things as planning consents, or landowner’s approval before making the application.
-These must be in writing and submitted with other supporting documents.
-You must be able to maintain the funded item(s) without relying on future grants and any future maintenance, repair, renewal or replacement will be the responsibility of the organisation
+These must be in writing and submitted with your application.
+Any future maintenance, repair, renewal or replacement of a funded item will be the responsibility of the organisation

 • Any costs incurred prior to the date of the formal grant agreement will not be funded

-• You must acknowledge the council’s support if a grant is provided and we will tell you how to do this
+• You must acknowledge the Council’s support if a grant is provided and we will tell you how to do this

 • We will not fund anything that contradicts the Council’s Climate Change agenda or anything with a negative environmental impact

-What happens if a grant is awarded?
+What happens when a grant is awarded

-We will make the payment once you have signed the grant agreement and provided BACS details.
-You will then have up to 6 months to spend the grant and report back to us on the impact or difference the item(s) or event has made, using a form we will provide.
+We will make the payment once you have signed and returned the grant agreement and provided BACS details.
+You will then have up to 12 months to spend the grant and report back to us on the impact or difference the item(s) or event has made, using a form we will provide.
 We will ask to see photos of the purchased items in place/use and confirmation that council support has been acknowledged.

 We expect our grant funded partners to be open and inclusive to all people within their communities.
 The grant funded items should reflect this, and we welcome applications to support different members of the community including children and young people, families, older people, members of the LGBT+ community, refugees and asylum seekers, communities experiencing racial inequity and disabled people.
-Please consider this when providing your monitoring feedback and explain how you target and engage with the wider community to ensure maximum benefit of your grant funded item/event.

 All grants will be published on this website.